usedhondacivic/usedhondacivic.github.io/projects/raymarching/content.md

 With a ray tracer, intersections with each primitive in the scene must be independently calculated.
 This scales poorly with dense scenes (ie a field of blades of grass).
 With ray marching this problem can be trivialized using domain repetition.

-Each step of the ray marching process calculates the distance to the scene from some point <code class="language-clike">(x,y)</code>.
-In the language of SDF's, "repeating a shape" really means that the SDF of the shape is the same in two regions.
+Each step of the ray marching process calculates the distance to the scene from some point <code class="language-cpp">(x,y)</code>.
+In the language of SDFs, "repeating a shape" really means that the SDF of the shape is the same in two regions.
 One way of doing this is using the modulo operation.
 Replacing <code class="language-clike">(x,y)</code> with <code class="language-clike">(x % 5,y % 5)</code> causes the domain of the SDF to repeat every 5 units in the x and y direction, replicating the SDF infinitely without increasing the memory footprint of the scene.

 As an example, check out this wonderfully textured infinite scaffolding.
 This is generated from one box frame (just the edges of a box) repeated an infinite number of times in all directions.
 I also textured it by displacing the distance field with some trig functions, leading to the fun texture.